LuisArteaga02/DesafioPractio03DWF/README.md

 then in your browser go to http://localhost:8080/swagger-ui for display swager endpoints, users and suscriptions is located in /api/users and /api/suscriptions ./data directory

-If you want to see the database
+If you want to see the frontend just type http://localhost:8080/ and you can see a login page and a registration
-Go to search bar and type http://localhost:8080/h2-console the credentials, driver, datasource and password are: spring.datasource.url=jdbc:h2:./data:users driverClassName=org.h2.Driver .username=sa password=(leave empty)

 <h3>Examples of endpoints</h3>
 Subscription: